 What Causes Alzheimer's Disease?

-Increasing age is the most important known risk factor for Alzheimer’s.
-The number of people with the disease doubles every 5 years beyond age 65.
-About one-third of all people age 85 and older may have Alzheimer’s disease.
+Older age does not cause Alzheimer’s, but it is the most important known risk factor for the disease.
+The number of people with Alzheimer’s disease doubles about every 5 years beyond age 65.
+About one-third of all people age 85 and older may have Alzheimer's disease.

-Scientists are learning how age-related changes in the brain may harm nerve cells and contribute to Alzheimer’s damage.
-These age-related changes include atrophy (shrinking) of certain parts of the brain, inflammation, production of unstable molecules called free radicals, and breakdown of energy production within cells.
+Scientists are learning how age-related changes in the brain may harm neurons and affect other types of brain cells to contribute to Alzheimer’s damage.
+These age-related changes include atrophy (shrinking) of certain parts of the brain, inflammation, vascular damage, production of unstable molecules called free radicals, and breakdown of energy production within cells.

 There are two types of Alzheimer's—early-onset and late-onset.
 Both types have a genetic component.

 |Signs first appear in a person's mid-60s||Signs first appear between a person's 30s and mid-60s|

 |May involve a gene called APOE ɛ4||Usually caused by gene changes passed down from parent to child|

 Most people with Alzheimer's have late-onset Alzheimer's disease, in which symptoms become apparent in their mid-60s.
 Researchers have not found a specific gene that directly causes the late-onset form of the disease.
 However, one genetic risk factor—having one form, or allele, of the apolipoprotein E (APOE) gene on chromosome 19—does increase a person's risk.
 APOE ɛ4 is called a risk-factor gene because it increases a person's risk of developing the disease.
 However, inheriting an APOE ɛ4 allele does not mean that a person will definitely develop Alzheimer's.
 Some people with an APOE ɛ4 allele never get the disease, and others who develop Alzheimer's do not have any APOE ɛ4 alleles.